vishnupriyancode/Mockup_up_data/README.md

 - `--exclusion`: Generate only exclusion probability outputs
 - `--model`: Generate outputs for specific model only
 - `--count`: Number of records to generate per probability type
+- `--split`: Generate separate files for each record instead of combining them
 - `--list`: List available models and their probability types
 - `--config`: Path to configuration file (default: user_input.json)
 - `--output-dir`: Output directory for generated files